flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 ### What it does

 This Policy Template uses performance metrics from Log Analytics from the last 30 days to identify underutilized instances.
-This is meant to be run as a monthly policy.
+This is meant to be run as a weekly policy.

 ### Prerequisites